FLAIR-Community/Fling/README.md

 ## Feature

 - Support for a variety of algorithms and datasets.
+- Support multiprocessing training on each client for better efficiency.
 - Using single GPU to simulate Federated Learning process (multi-GPU version will be released soon).

 ## Currently Supported Algorithms